MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-## Overview

-The Power Platform AI prompt builder empowers Makers to create custom prompts tailored to unique business requirements, utilizing natural language prompts like summarizing, classifying, extracting entities, translating, assessing sentiment, crafting a response to a complaint and much more.
+The Power Platform AI prompt builder empowers makers to create custom prompts tailored to unique business requirements, utilizing natural language prompts.
+Examples of some prompts are summarizing, classifying, extracting entities, translating, assessing sentiment, crafting a response to a complaint, and much more.

-The AI prompt builder leverage Power Platform objects like flows, or apps to define a specific behavior which can be added to a Copilot and help you to gain efficiency in your daily business routine.
+The AI prompt builder leverages Power Platform objects like flows and apps to define a specific behavior.
+These objects can be added to a copilot and help you to gain efficiency in your daily business routine.

 :::image type="content" source="media/create-a-custom-prompt/create-prompt.png" alt-text="Screenshot of the custom prompt page.":::